kanboard/documentation/content/en/v1/plugins/forms.md

 )));
 ```

-Whether you're performing manual form validation, or using custom validators, the form helpers will display the errors alongside the erroneous submitted fields.
-For this purpose, make sure `errors` has one entry for each errored field, containing an array of error messages.
+Whether you're performing manual form validation, or using custom validators, the form helpers will display the errors alongside the fields that failed validation.
+For this purpose, make sure `$errors` has one entry for each errored field, containing an array of error messages.
 For example:

 ```php
 $errors = [ "age" => [ "Age cannot be a negative number" ] ];